forestgeo/Climate/Gridded_Data_Products/TRMM precipitation data/README.md

 ## Notes:

-Comparison of TRMM data to local weather station data for CTFS-ForestGEO sites (Table 2 in Anderson-Teixeira et al., 2015) showed that TRMM data tended to systematically underestimate MAP at sites with high MAP, particularly those receiving >3000 mm yr-1.
+Comparison of TRMM data to local weather station data for ForestGEO sites (Table 2 in Anderson-Teixeira et al., 2015) showed that TRMM data tended to systematically underestimate MAP at sites with high MAP, particularly those receiving >3000 mm yr-1.
 Thus, TRMM precipitation values for high precipitation sites should be considered probable underestimates.

 ## Data files: